 - Hypertension or high blood pressure

-- Dyslipidemia (high blood cholesterol, high blood triglycerides)
+- Dyslipidemia (high LDL cholesterol, low HDL cholesterol, high blood triglycerides)

 - Sleep apnea and respiratory problems